 Tawn’s always had a love of animals having had chickens, rabbits, cats, and two German Shepherds growing up.
 Pair a love of animals with a passion for volunteering that started during college through various student organizations, becoming a volunteer at HSHV seemed like the perfect fit.
 She began volunteering in 2009 and was hired as an assistant to the Volunteer Manager in 2014.
 Tawn feels lucky to be a part of such a wonderful, dynamic, and talented group of volunteers.
 Outside of HSHV, you can find her at local coffee shops, going on hikes, doing yoga, or spending time with family & friends.

-Jessie was planning to pursue a Master’s degree in library science when she happened to attend an information session on the newly formed Humane Education department at HSHV.
-During that info session, led by Karen Patterson, she learned about the existence of the Master’s degree program in Humane Education from the Institute for Humane Education.
+Jessie was planning to pursue a master’s degree in library science when she happened to attend an information session on the newly formed Humane Education department at HSHV.
+During that info session, led by Karen Patterson, she learned about the existence of the master’s degree program in Humane Education from the Institute for Humane Education.
 She knew right away that was what she wanted to do!
 Jessie enjoys talking to people of all ages about the interconnectedness of animal welfare, humanitarianism and environmental protection.
-She has a special place in her heart for black cats, and shares her home with two: Pablo and Little Cat.
+She has a special place in her heart for farmed animals and black cats.

 Director of Special Events